rool78/spring-learning/README.md

 # Spring 5 Learning project
 - Added a form to the Spring-learning project
 - Removed Offer business at the moment to make it clear
+# Deployment
+Project made with Intellij, you can launch it very easy with Intellij, lauch SpringLearningApplication class and go to http://localhost:8080/ in your browser.
+If you are using Eclipse you will have to do a maven tomcat run.